Ossip Zadkine: Museums

+Students

+Ossip Zadkine was a highly influential teacher whose career spanned several decades and continents.
+He was known for encouraging his pupils to move beyond rigid academicism to find their own "lyrical and expressive" style.

 Personal life

 In August 1920, Zadkine married Valentine Prax (1897–1981), an Algerian-born painter of Sicilian and French-Catalan descent.
 Prax and Zadkine had no children.

 Zadkine was a neighbor in Montparnasse and a friend of Henry Miller and was represented by the character "Borowski" in Miller's novel, Tropic of Cancer (1934).
 His other neighbors there included Chaïm Soutine, and Tsuguharu Foujita.

 While living in Manhattan during wartime from 1942 to 1945, Zadkine had a relationship with American artist Carol Janeway and created several portraits of her.

 The artist's only child, Nicolas Hasle (born 1960), was born after an affair with a Danish woman, Annelise Hasle.
 Since 2009, Hasle, a psychiatrist, who had been acknowledged by the artist and had his parentage legally established in France in the 1980s, has been party to a lawsuit with the City of Paris to establish his claim to his father's estate.